zhy2002/neutron/readme.md

 todo
 -----------------
+bugs
+- navigate to path of unsaved node cause 404 error

 use rxjs
 load portion by portion (e.g. data on a screen is not loaded when it is not visited - lazy loading of node hierarchy) do not directly reference context and nodes (implement web worker)